 By approaching their concerns and their lack of experience in a methodical and reassuring way, you can give them both the capability and the confidence in themselves that everything will be okay.

-No, you cannot simply download all your years of experience prepping into them, but you can give them a really good jump start.
+No, you cannot simply transfer all your years of experience into them, but you can give them a really good jump start.

 You will help get your newbie prepper friend started in a few phases: